 We call for submissions that fit within the context of the general theme Shaping the Future: Key Themes in Higher Education.

-This third annual PDGIA conference will be based in Vancouver on March 2-3, 2023, with a specific venue to be announced.
+This third annual PDGIA conference will be based in Vancouver on March 30, 2023.
 Subject to public health guidelines, our intention is hold the conference in-person.
-Hybrid delivery may be available for certain presenters.